isystematics/SoarCast-Modules/developer_guide.md

 ### prereq.sls state
 The 'prereqs.sls' state ensures that all apt packages and python modules are installed.
 Below is an example of installing 'apt' packages.
 If you wanted to install python modules through pip you would change the 'pkg.installed' to 'pip.installed'

-Sets up apt packages and pip modules
 ```
 python3-pip:                # apt package to install
-  pkg.installed             # command to install it if it does not already exist
+  pkg.installed             # command to install the apt package if it does not already exist

 cloc:                       # apt package to install
-  pkg.installed             # command to install it if it does not already exist
+  pkg.installed             # command to install the apt package if it does not already exist

 git:                        # apt package to install
-  pkg.installed             # command to install it if it does not already exist
+  pkg.installed             # command to install the apt package if it does not already exist
 ```

 ## Congratulations!
 At this point in the documentation you should have everything you need to create your own Soarcast module and readiness state.
-Below are some helpful tips for understanding salt but the are not required to be able to make your first Soarcast module.
-If you have any questions please send an email to mroberts@isystematics.com
+Below are some helpful tips for understanding salt but they are not required to be able to make your first Soarcast module.
+If you have any questions please send me an email at mroberts@isystematics.com

 Happy coding!